 Stop CPR if the person regains consciousness.
 If the person starts to breath normally but still unconscious, put them into the recovery position and pay attention to their breathing until help arrives.

 Is a cardiac arrest the same as a heart attack?

-During a heart attack, an artery supplying blood to the heart muscle becomes blocked.
-This starves part of the heart muscle of oxygen, and causes symptoms such as chest pain/discomfort – but the person is usually still conscious and breathing.
+A heart attack happens when an artery supplying blood to the heart muscle becomes blocked.
+This starves part of the heart muscle of oxygen and causes symptoms such as chest pain or discomfort.
+A person having a heart attack is usually still conscious and breathing.